 One major gap in the loss of brick and mortar foot traffic is the lack of experiences.
 With in-store experiences closed for the foreseeable future, companies are doubling down on their social media content.
 Viral videos, cooking and workout classes, and how-to tutorials are a few of the ways that customer engagement is being reimagined.
 Social media is the shopping mall of the new decade.
 And as social media traffic increases at exponential rates, this will be your most important tool for maintaining and building new relationships.

 We’ve all heard of food trucks, but have you experienced a shopping truck yet?
-Imagine a world where your favorite brands and retailers hold shopping pop-ups in your neighborhood.
+Imagine a world where your favourite brands and retailers hold shopping pop-ups in your neighbourhood.
 Three months ago that would have seemed far-fetched.
 But this is our reality today.
 This is just one of the many creative ways brands and retailers are reimagining product distribution.
-As retailers like Michaels pivot to curbside pickup overnight, others experiment with new versions of last-mile delivery services.
-Uber, Grubhub, and Lyft have all pivoted their business models to last-mile delivery services.
+As retailers like Michaels pivot to kerbside pickup overnight, others experiment with new versions of last-mile delivery services.
 Don’t expect these trends to go away.
-As consumers get used to placing their Walgreens order via Grubhub or waiting in their car to pick up their online orders, it will be critical to reimagine how to safely and efficiently fulfill customer orders.
+As consumers get used to placing their orders online, it will be critical to reimagine how to efficiently fulfil and deliver customer orders.

 Change will be an ongoing exercise, just like the pivot to digital commerce.
 There are so many considerations your business will need to weigh about how to operate in our new reality.
 Here are three additional considerations every brand and retailer should think about.

-Facilitating contactless order fulfillment is something we are all getting used to.
+Facilitating contactless order fulfilment is something we are all getting used to.
 But what happens when a customer needs to return a purchase?
 In the age of COVID-19, this is a daunting task.
 The health and safety of your employees and customers are at the top of your mind, so accepting an item that could potentially be contaminated is a challenge.
-Luckily, contactless returns were popping up before the pandemic.
-Last year, Nordstrom implemented kiosk returns.
-Shoppers simply scan a QR code and return their items via a kiosk.
+Luckily, contactless returns were popping up before the pandemic, like scanning a QR code to return an items via a kiosk.

 Amidst all these changes it’s easy to forget that for some consumers the switch to digital is a brand new world.
 While BOPIS and Apple Pay may seem like second nature to Millennial and Gen Zers, older shoppers are using these technologies for the first time.
 Don’t leave any of your shoppers behind.
 Empathy and compassion for those who are struggling with adoption are critical to ensure a smooth transition.
 The key to this is education.
-Walmart is leading the way with a comprehensive set of tools and videos that walk shoppers through these new technologies.
 Train your store associates to guide shoppers who may be struggling with any of this technology either in-store or over the phone.

 Speaking of store associates, these workers have kept our families safe while putting themselves in danger throughout the COVID-19 pandemic.
 Despite less foot traffic, their roles are more important than ever.
-Focus on retraining your associates to become fulfillment and service heroes.
+Focus on retraining your associates to become fulfilment and service heroes.
 The National Retail Federation is taking some of the guesswork out of reopening plans.
-See their checklist for some great ideas.
-For more inspiration, check out how Chick-Fil-A has aligned itself with its customers' and employees’ values to deliver a stellar customer experience.
+For more inspiration, check out how TOOLTO uses state-of-the-art technology to create seamless customer experiences!